sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 Expected Behaviour:
 Should be able to select the user such as "meal designer" from the dropdown.

-## Test case ID: MP-AddTag-008
+## <a id="008">Test case ID: MP-AddTag-008</a>

 ## Test case name:
 Add tags to the meal plan

 ## Steps to follow:

 Prerequisite: MP-Login-001
 1. Go to url/mealplan/:id
-2. Check and make sure that on the header section there is an arrow key pointing downwards by default.
+2. Check and make sure that on the header section, there is an arrow key pointing downwards by default.
-3. Click on the arrow key pointing downwards to expand the view to display description and add tags details.
+3. Click on the arrow key pointing downwards to expand the view to display the description and add tag details.
 4. When the view is in expanded form as that of an arrow turning upwards check the add tag input box is displayed and if it's clickable.
 5. Click on the input textbox to enter the required text
-6. Check whether it takes only alpha characters(A-Z).
+6. Check whether it takes only alpha characters(A to Z).
 7. Check whether it takes Numeric characters (numbers 0-9)
 8. Make sure that after entering characters and when you click enter, a tag is added to the meal plan with the text that has been input in step 6
 9. Check to make sure that it is automatically saved in the database.
 10. Check whether there is an option to delete(X mark) the selected tag.
 11. Click on the delete button to delete the tag.
 12. Check to make sure that the tag is also deleted from the database.
-13. Check and make sure the arrow now pointing upwards and when clicking on it should collapse the view and hide description and tags
+13. Check and make sure the arrow now pointing upwards and when clicking on it should collapse the view and hide the description and tags

 ## Expected Behaviour:
 It should allow only Alphabets and Should be able to add tags to the meal plan and when clicked delete, the selected tag should be deleted.

-## Test case ID: MP-AddDescription-009
+## <a id="009">Test case ID: MP-AddDescription-009</a>

 ## Test case name:
 Description of the meal plan

 ## Steps to follow:

 Prerequisite: MP-Login-001
 1. Go to url/mealplan/:id
-2. Check and make sure that on the header section there is an arrow key pointing downwards by default.
+2. Check and make sure that on the header section, there is an arrow key pointing downwards by default.
-3. Click on the arrow key pointing downwards to expand the view to display description and add tag details.
+3. Click on the arrow key pointing downwards to expand the view to display the description and add tag details.
 4. When the view is in expanded form as that of an arrow turning upwards check the description input box is displayed and if it's clickable.
-5. Check whether the description input box accepts alphabets A-Z.
+5. Check whether the description input box accepts alphabets A to Z.
-6. Check whether the description input box accepts both upper and lower case alphabets.
+6. Check whether the description input box accepts both upper and lower-case alphabets.
 7. Check the maximum and minimum character length of the description box.
 8. Check whether the description box accepts numeric, special characters and symbols.
 9. Check to make sure that it is automatically saved in the database.
 10. Check whether the user is able to view the description, after the user gets logged out and sign-in again.
-11. Check and make sure the arrow now pointing upwards and when clicking on it should collapse the view and hide description and tags
+11. Check and make sure the arrow now pointing upwards and when clicking on it should collapse the view and hide the description and tags

 Expected Behaviour:
-User should be able to click on Description input box and be able to enter both Alphanumeric characters and user should be able view the saved description after the user logins again
+The user should be able to click on the Description input box and be able to enter both Alphanumeric characters and the user should be able to view the saved description after the user logins again

-## Test case ID: MP-Logout-010
+## <a id="010">Test case ID: MP-Logout-010</a>

 ## Test case name:
-Check whether the user can logout successfully
+Check whether the user can log out successfully

 ## Steps to follow:

 Prerequisite: MP-Login-001
 1. Go to url/mealplan/:id
 2. Check after successful login such as "Admin", the logout button is visible on the top right corner of the webpage.
 3. Check whether the logout button is clickable or not.
-4. Check whether the user is able to logout successfully by clicking on the logout button.
+4. Check whether the user is able to log out successfully by clicking on the logout button.
 5. After successful logout users should be able to view the sign-in page of the meal planner website.
-6. After logout check whether the user is able to login again by clicking on the back button on the sign-in page of the meal planner website.
+6. After logout check whether the user is able to log in again by clicking on the back button on the sign-in page of the meal planner website.
-7. Check by logging into more than one browser and logout from any of them and check whether other accounts are properly working or all get logged out.
+7. Check by logging into more than one browser and log out from any of them and check whether other accounts are properly working or all get logged out.
 8. Check the logout option should not be visible till the user is logged in.
-9. After logging in with correct user credentials, close the browser by clicking on (X) and again reopen the browser and check whether the user is logged in or auto logout from the meal planner website.
+9. After logging in with the correct user credentials, close the browser by clicking on (X) and again reopen the browser and check whether the user is logged in or automatically logged out from the meal planner website.

 ## Expected Behaviour:
-User should be able to logout successfully by clicking on the logout button.
+The user should be able to log out successfully by clicking on the logout button.

-## Test case ID: MP-Menu bar-011
+## <a id="011">Test case ID: MP-Menu bar-011</a>

 ## Test case name:
 Check the menu is displayed properly on the top of the web page

 ## Steps to follow:

 Prerequisite: MP-Login-001
 1. Go to url/mealplan/:id
 2. Check the menus are displaying properly without any congestion and properly displayed.
-3. Check the menu is adjusting automatically or not based on the number of menus.
+3. Check whether the menu is adjusting automatically or not based on the number of menus.
 4. Check whether the menu item is clickable.
-5. When user clicks on the menu item such as "Plans", user should view "Plans" web page.
+5. When the user clicks on the menu item such as "Plans", the user should view the "Plans" web page.
 6. Check "Good Meal Plan" logo is properly visible on the menu bar of the web page.

 ## Expected Behaviour:
-When user clicks on the menu item such as "Plans", user should be able to view "Plans" web page.
+When a user clicks on the menu item such as "Plans", a user should be able to view the "Plans" web page.

 ## <a id="012">Test case ID: MP-MPCalendar-012</a>

 ## Test case name:
-User not assigned should be shown as text in meal calendar
+User not assigned should be shown as text in the meal calendar

 ## Related Bug ID: #456